 I studied Reiki to level 2 and this underpins my thoughts on clients and their energy in the therapeutic space.
 I am interested in the unconscious and intuition, and the effect past traumas have on our relationship with these parts of the self.
 Part of the work of therapy is often to re-connect with intuitive feelings so that they can be heard and acted upon.

 I am equally comfortable working with clients who want to make artwork and those who do not.

 I am registered as a private practitioner through the British Association of Art Therapists and a member of the Health and Care Professions Council.

-Sophia has experience of working with a variety of adult clients who present many different issues and concerns; such as but not limited to abuse; addictions, anxiety, anger, body issues, bereavement, childhood issues, depression, eating disorders, low confidence/self-esteem, pain, panic attacks, relationship breakdowns, sleep disturbance, suicidal thoughts, trauma and work-related issues.
-She works collaboratively and interactively with her clients, to offer both short-term and longer-term counselling/psychotherapy.
+Sophia is happy to work with almost any issue and has experience of working with a wide range of clients who present with many different issues and concerns such as but not limited to abuse; addictions, anxiety, anger, body issues, bereavement, childhood issues, depression, eating disorders, pain, panic attacks, strained relationships, sleep disturbance, suicidal thoughts, trauma and work-related issues.

 Paul Redpath is a Psychotherapist and Supervisor, working with individuals, couples and groups.

 Paul has been involved with psychotherapy for nearly 25 years.
 His first training was in humanistic psychotherapy in the early 90s in London.
 He then did a psychodynamic counselling training in Vancouver.
 His most significant training has been in Transactional Analysis which he did in Edinburgh.
 He is a supervisor and trainer in this modality as well as being a psychotherapist.